16 Expert Tips for Taking Stunning Travel Photos on Your iPhone

 11. Manually adjust exposure on the Camera app.

 “One simple way to take better travel photos with your iPhone is to learn how to use exposure compensation to your advantage,” says Rex Freiberger, co-CEO and editor of Gadget Review.
 “This tool adjusts how light or dark a photo is before you take it, but sometimes the automatic adjustments don't perfectly capture certain outdoor scenes.”
-To manually adjust the exposure, open the Camera app, tap the screen, and look for a yellow box with a sunshine icon to pop up.
+To manually adjust the exposure, open the Camera app, tap the screen, and wait for a yellow box with a sunshine icon to pop up.
 From there, simply slide your finger up and down on the screen to test different exposure options.

 “One of the techniques I’ve used to get unique images with an iPhone is shooting from a low angle with the phone upside down,” says Sean Lau, travel photographer and blogger at LivingOutLau.
 Since an iPhone’s camera lenses are positioned at the top of the phone, it’s hard to get a super-low angle even if you lay with your phone upright—flipping your phone means the camera is flush with the ground.
 “This is perfect for taking reflection photos where there is a puddle of water on the ground,” says Lau.
 “This type of photo is usually very difficult to get with a traditional DSLR camera, but the portability of the iPhone makes it a lot easier.”

-13. Shoot outdoor photos during golden hour.
+13. Shoot outdoors during golden hour.

 While using ring lights and playing around with exposure are great tools, nothing can fully replicate the photographic magic of natural sunlight—especially during the “golden hours” right after sunrise and before sunset.
 “The magic hours of early morning or dusk are just as effective when shooting with your iPhone as a big impressive Nikon,” says Garrett Hayes, an avid bird photographer and founder of Birding Hub.
 Utilizing the soft, warm light of these time windows (as opposed to the harsh, unflattering light of high noon) will result in beautiful shots that don’t require any filters.
 Before your next trip, download the Golden Hour app to get location-specific recommendations for the best times to go out and snap some photos each day.